jrehor/kcc/README.md

 0|4 2
 1|0 1

-pts:x@=x>rand x    /so: 'split x in two parts below and above some item'
+pts:x@=x>rand x    /'partition x by pivot: items < rnd and items >= rnd'

-x:f'pts            /adverb 'each': apply f to each part, recurse further
+x:f'pts            /adverb 'each': call f recursively for each partition

 ,/x                /,/ is 'raze': unwind aka flatten a vector of vectors